Horseland (TV series): Mary Whitney and Prince

 Mary is Sarah and Chase's cousin, a entertaining, independent girl who does never let the fact that she is blind get in the way of her positive attitude and independence.
 Mary appears in the episode "A True Gift".
 She has a clever return for most insults that Zoey throws at her, and understandably hates it when her friends are patronizing toward her, though she's also polite about it.
 She loves horses, riding, and the outdoors.

 Mary's horse is Prince, a white Thoroughbred stallion who is said to be the fastest horse ever to come to Horseland, a 'fact' that causes Scarlet to get jealous and worry that she'll be replaced.
 Sarah temporarily rode him in Scarlet's place in order to make sure that he was a good enough horse for Mary.
 He also has a white wavy mane and tail with light blue highlights.
+Prince does not talk to any of the horses in the episode, so his personality is unknown.

 Talia Bentley and Kisses

 Talia is a talented but mean-spirited girl who is both confident and competitive.
 She appears in the episode "Changing Spots" and is the premier show jumper at Stanhope Academy, Horseland's biggest rival.
 She is Alma's nemesis, and the two show special animosity towards each other after they get in a fight about who deserves to win an upcoming competition.

 Talia's horse is Kisses, a beautiful Camarillo White Horse mare.
-She is an excellent show jumper, but is not giving a chance to speak to any of the other horses.
+She is an excellent show jumper, but is not given a chance to speak to any of the other horses.
 Her highlight color is light pink.

 Chase Whitney and Wonder

 Chase is Sarah and Mary's cousin who comes to visit in the episode "The Secret".
 He feels embarrassed about his dyslexia and tries to hide his difficulty with reading from the others.
 Despite this, he is still very friendly and enjoys making people laugh.
 Chase has light brown hair and blue eyes.

 His horse Wonder is a dark bay Anglo-Arabian stallion with green stripes.
-Wonder does not talk to any of the horses in the episode.
+Wonder does not talk to any of the horses in the episode, so his personality is unknown.